 It has a fast-charging function that delivers up to two days' worth of battery life in just ten minutes.
 If you're like me and are constantly forgetful or sloppy when it comes to charging your gadgets, then....
 (This is where I ended the sentence abruptly as a joke, as though I had not charged my work laptop.
 Classy, right?)

 The recommended retail price of the Xiaomi Mi Band 6 was $44 at its release, significantly lower than that of the Huawei Band 6.
 As for the big brother to the Honor Band 6, the Chinese manufacturer slapped a $60 price tag on it.
 After a few weeks on store shelves, however, the price leveled out a little bit.
 Just have a look at current prices in the following comparison:

 There is still a difference in the manufacturer's warranty: Xiaomi offers a two-year warranty, while Huawei offers 2.5 years of warranty at 30 months.
 This is one tiny difference that might make you decide on your purchase.
 There is hardly a hair's breadth in the difference between the Mi Band 6 and Huawei Band 6, so the warranty might be the tipping point.

 Conclusion: You say "Po-tah-to", I say "Poh-ta-toe"

 The Huawei Band 6 and the Xiaomi Mi Band 6 are alike in so many ways.
 This makes it really difficult to offer a clear recommendation for you at the end of this comparison article.
-Casten clearly thinks that the Mi Band 6 the best fitness tracker, but it is not quite clear-cut in my opinion.
+Casten clearly thinks that the Mi Band 6 is the best fitness tracker, but it is not entirely clear-cut in my opinion.

 Personally, I find the Huawei Band 6 to be more visually appealing, and it is handy to use a "real" button when exercising.
 This means you should also pay attention to the small details that I have listed down in this article.
 Of course, the final decision rests in your hands and personal preference.